aFarkas/lazysizes/plugins/include/README.md

 </div>
 ```

-If the last include candidate has a condition, the innerHTML of the initial content is used as default/fallback content.
+If the last include candidate has a condition, the innerHTML of the initial content is used as unconditioned fallback content.

 ```html
 <div class="dynamic-content lazyload"